darkness24713/opengl-learning/README.md

 # opengl-learning
-Learning Opengl to make a 3d game engine.
+Learning Opengl so I can make a game engine.